- Stephanie Burridge

 - Press for October

 ‘A welcome, sinking feeling’.
 Review of Michael Francis Willoughby in Elohgulp, Jigsaw Theatre Company.
 The Canberra Times, 1 October 2013, ARTS, p.
-6. Online version.
+6. [Online version no longer available].

 ‘From Russia, with no love’.
 Review of Swan Lake.
 Russian National Theatre Ballet, The Canberra Times, 15 October 2013.
-Online version.
+[Online version no longer available].

 ‘Burridge conjures golden performance’.
 Article on Stephanie Burridge and her work for Canberra Dance Theatre’s GOLD group.
 The Canberra Times, 18 October 2013.
-Online version.
+[Online version no longer available].

 Michelle Potter, 30 October 2013